Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Experimental Details and Additional Results

-The fully connected networks consist of one, two, three hidden layers, each containing a constant number of units.
-Besides that we are using LeNet-5 architecture for MNIST and VGG16 architecture for CIFAR-10 to achieve low test error.
-For loss function $\ell $, we are using either bounded binary cross-entropy (BBCE) as described in Appendix D of \cite{dziugaite2018data} or the savage loss \citep{masnadi2008design}.
+The fully connected networks consist of one, two, or three hidden layers, each containing a constant number of units.
+Besides that, we are using the LeNet-5 architecture for MNIST and the VGG16 architecture for CIFAR-10 to achieve low test error.
+For loss function $\ell $, we are mostly using bounded loss functions such as bounded binary cross-entropy (BBCE) as described in Appendix D of \cite{dziugaite2018data} or the Savage loss \citep{masnadi2008design}.
+As an unbounded loss function, we tried binary cross-entropy (BCE) (Section \ref{sec:unbounded_loss}), but with a smaller value of $\sigma$, so as to avoid excessive training errors for small values of $\beta$.

 The LeNet-5 network follows a systematic pattern of alternating convolutional and pooling layers, followed by fully connected layers \citep{lecun2002gradient}.
 It begins with an input layer that accepts \(32 \times 32\) grayscale images.
 Thus, we pad our images to fit.
 The first convolutional layer (C1) applies 6 filters of size \(5 \times 5\) to extract low-level features, followed by a \(2 \times 2\) average pooling layer (S2) for spatial downsampling.
 The second convolutional layer (C3) uses 16 filters of size \(5 \times 5\) to capture more complex feature combinations, followed again by a \(2 \times 2\) average pooling layer (S4).
 A third convolutional layer (C5) with 120 filters of size \(5 \times 5\) acts as a feature extractor, producing 120 feature maps, each of size \(1 \times 1\).
 The architecture concludes with two fully connected layers: F6 with 84 neurons and a final output layer with 10 neurons for the original digit classification task.
 However, for our binary classification task, we modify F6 to have 420 neurons and use a single-neuron output layer.
 Throughout the network, ReLU activation functions replace the original tanh activations, which improves gradient flow and training performance in modern implementations.